daniel-keogh/graph-theory/OVERVIEW.md

 ### Shunting Yard Algorithm

 Dijkstra's Shunting Yard Algorithm is used for converting an infix expression to postfix, also known as Reverse Polish notation (RPN), a mathematical notation in which operators follow their operands.
-This algorithm is used to convert a given regular expression from infix to postfix so it can more easily be converted into an NFA using Thompson's algorithm.
+This algorithm is used to convert a given regular expression to postfix so it can more efficiently be converted into an NFA using Thompson's algorithm.

+| Infix Notation | Postfix Notation |
+| :------------: | :--------------: |
+| `(a\|b).c*` | `ab\|c*.` |

 Expressions written in Reverse Polish can be easily interpreted by utilising a stack, and are more efficient than the infix equivalent as only a single read over the expression is required in order to fully evaluate it, reducing execution time & computer memory access.
 Also, since the order of operations is determined solely by each operator's position in the expression, RPN does not use parentheses to specify the precedence of operators.
 Hence, they are omitted in the output.

-#### Example

-| Infix Notation | Postfix Notation |
-| :------------: | :--------------: |
-| `(a\|b).c*` | `ab\|c*.` |

 ## References